| If you have made an edit within the last month or so, please check the new server and see if it was copied by the

 - Berserk - When this model destroys one or more models with a melee attack during its Combat Action, immediately after the attack is resolved it must make one additional melee attack against another model in its melee range.

 - Bond [Borka] - If this model begins the game in Borka's battlegroup, it is bonded to them.
 This model is not considered to be bonded while under your opponent's control.
 While this model is bonded to Borka and in their CTRL range, Rok gains Stumbling Drunk (Stumbling Drunk - This model cannot become knocked down.
 When hit by an enemy attack, this model moves d3" in a direction decided by the deviation template.)

 - Regeneration [d3] - This model may be forced to heal d3 damage boxes, once per activation.
 It can't run in the same activation.

-- Snacking - If this model boxes a living model with a melee attack, it can choose to remove the boxed model from play.
+- Snacking - When this model boxes a living model with a melee attack, it can choose to remove the boxed model from play.
 When it does this, this model can remove d3 damage points.